robole-dev/grawler/README.md

 - Set a delay on each request (`--delay <num>` flag)
 - Http Basic Auth (`--username` and `--password` flags.
 If you omit the password-flag you will get prompted.)

+### Configuration

+Precedence for configuration is first given to the flags set on the command-line, then to what's set in your configuration file.

+Grawler looks first for the command-line flag `--config` (path to the config file), then to the file `grawler.yaml` in the current working directory and at least to the path `$HOME/.config/grawler/conf.yaml`.

+You can **generate a config file** with default values with the `init` command.

+A sample config files can be found here: [sample-conf.yaml](./sample-conf.yaml).

 ## Need to know

 Currently we have some trouble to track the redirect http status codes.